bitpoke/mysql-operator/docs/operator-upgrades.md

 ## v0.3.x upgrade

-This version works on Kubernetes grater or equal with `1.11`.
-The upgrade should be done on staging first because it's with downtime.
+This version requires at list Kubernetes `1.11`.
+The upgrade should be tried on staging environment first because it's with downtime.
 It requires the deletion of the statefulset and recreation of it.
-The reason behind is that we changed the headless service name (which is an invariant statefulset field) to make it smaller that will prevent you from hitting this [bug](https://github.com/presslabs/mysql-operator/issues/170).
+The reason behind is that we changed the headless service name (which is an immutable statefulset field) to make it smaller that will prevent you from hitting this [bug](https://github.com/presslabs/mysql-operator/issues/170).